 The wedding of your son or daughter will be one of the most memorable events in your lifetime so naturally you want to look amazing.
-So before I even go into detail on what best to wear, I want to emphasize one important thing.
+So before I even go into detail mother of the bride outfit ideas, I want to emphasize one important thing.

 It is ok (perhaps even mandatory) to splurge on your outfit!

 Don’t economize on your clothes for such an important event, even when you think that you will wear the outfit only once.

 Of course, you may want to try to get an outfit that you can wear for other occasions as well, but if those outfits don’t make you feel as special as you want to, then just accept that you will need a good budget.